NEW: Jaylen Fryberg sent a selfie with a gun to an ex-girlfriend, law enforcement source says

 “We are devastated by this senseless tragedy,” Gia’s family said in a statement.
 “Gia is our beautiful daughter and words cannot express how much we will miss her.”

 The family will donate her organs.

-Of the other three who remain hospitalized, Shaylee Chuckulnaskit, 14, and Andrew Fryberg, 15, are in critical condition.
-Nate Hatch, 14, is in satisfactory condition.
+Of the three students who remain hospitalized, Shaylee Chuckulnaskit, 14, and Andrew Fryberg, 15, are in critical condition.
+Nate is in satisfactory condition.

 “He just wants to let people know that he’s OK.
 He’s getting better,” Don Hatch said.
 Nate Hatch has another surgery scheduled for Thursday and has been told that due to facial injuries he can never play football again.